NathanVaughn/nathanv.me/content/projects/piper-cub-model/index.md

 weight = 100
 +++

-I modelled a Piper J-3 Cub as part of a team for a class project.
+I modeled a Piper J-3 Cub as part of a team for a class project.
 All work was done in SOLIDWORKS.

 {{< image_gallery >}}